 Yvette Arias was born and raised in Chicago, IL and joined the Healthy Futures team in January 2020 and serves as Business Office Coordinator.

 Her background includes seven years working in the healthcare field with a focus in billing, claims, and insurance benefits.

 After working in the healthcare field she realized how much nutrition plays a role in people’s lives and decided to make a career change.
 Yvette is currently attending Arizona State University and is pursuing a Nutrition (Dietetics) degree in hopes to help people live healthier and happier lives.

 Yvette enjoys trying new adventures and her favorite activities are CrossFit, rock climbing, and obstacle course racing.

-Caroline “Cali” Dumas, MS, serves as a Clinical Support Specialist for Healthy Futures, combining her clinical and administrative skills to support the treatment process for patients and their families.
+Caroline “Cali” Dumas, MS, serves as a Clinical Provider for Healthy Futures, combining her clinical and administrative skills to support the treatment process for patients and their families.